GainGod-Xu/CompChem-Write-xyz-to-Gaussian-Input-file/README.md

 (1) Read xyz and write the structure into an input file for any calculation:
 read_xyz_write_gaussian_input.py molecule_A.xyz/chk
-(2) Please find the input file named as molecule_A.com (3) This is an iteractive script, but doesn't take functional and basis set as on varaibles.
+(2) Please find the input file named as molecule_A.com (3) This is an iteractive script, but doesn't take functional and basis set as varaibles.